 - Home phototherapy is effective when TSB levels 2-3 mg/dl (35-50 µmol/L), or when there are no risk factors with elevated bilirubin levels in normal born babies.

 - Hospital phototherapy at a specialized incubator are more recommended than the home therapy solutions especially with those preterm newborns with risk factors.

-Please read previous explanation abut normal newborn bilirubin level.
+Please read the previous explanation about normal newborn bilirubin levels.

-If you got any help please share the knowledge, welcome for your question.
+If you got any help please share the knowledge, welcome to your question.